HappyFunCorp/nfct/HOWTO.md

 1. NFCTs which distinguish between their _owner_, their _committer_ (the address(es) which can commit new code), and their _runner_ (the address(es) which can deploy/run the committed code.)
 One variant is the "trust fall" NFCT, where two or three maintain separate control over its diferent aspects.
 Another is the "gaming consortium" one, e.g. a gaming item which a player owns, and the player can run the committed code when they get the password, but a consortium of games who support cross-game NFTs control the item's "upgrade path" by dictating what code is committed to it.
 2. Obviously you could get rid of the encryption / decryption stage; this would let you show / guarantee what committed code does.
 (You could still require a password to deploy and run the committed code.)
 3. It would be easy to strengthen the, well, commitment of committed code, by writing an NFCT that required previously committed code to be run at least once (or, for that matter, N times) before new code could be committed to it.
-Note however this would mean that if the decryption password were lost, the NFCT in question would be, essentially, bricked.
+(Note however that depending in implementation details this could conceivably mean that if the decryption password were lost, the NFCT in question would be, essentially, bricked.)
 4. The hack-iest thing about the current NFCT implementation is that it supports a single array of 0 to 3 strings as arguments to the deployed code.
 For the sake of efficiency, if nothing else, this could be tweaked.
 5. It should be possible for each NFCT to maintain its own data -- which can be edited by its deployed code, _across different code deployments and invocations_ -- by maintaining a per-token [Minimal Proxy Contract](https://eips.ethereum.org/EIPS/eip-1167) which makes use of the magic of [delegatecall](https://docs.soliditylang.org/en/v0.8.10/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries).
 This would be tricky, but should be doable, and opens up a panoply of potentially interesting possibilities.